 If you only plan on printing text documents, it’s unlikely that you’ll need a model that offers additional features.
 There are two main types of laser printers that only offer to print.
 There are more affordable monochrome units that are designed for home use, and there are more costly models designed for office settings.
 In most cases, mono-only and colour models are available.

 If you opt for an all-in-one laser printer, you’ll have a wider range of options.
 It’s possible to find mono-only and colour models.
 While a monochrome printer is only capable of black-and-white printing, all-in-one units can scan colour documents.
-They can also be used to make monochrome copies, in the same way you could with a typical copier.
+They can also be used to make monochrome copies, in the same way, you could with a typical copier.
 When you purchase a mono-only all-in-one laser printer, you’ll enjoy its useful range of features and will also benefit from the affordability that a mono laser provides.
 Of course, you should be aware of the limitations of these models before you make a purchase.

 All-in-one colour laser printers provide the clean printing that makes laser printers so appealing, but they also offer the utility of inkjet all-in-one units.
 Best of all, you can print colour images that won’t smudge.
 Of course, you should be aware that it can be costly to refill the toner on a colour laser printer.
 In fact, it could even be more expensive than the printer itself.
 This is something to keep in mind, especially if you won’t be using the colour printing functionality all that frequently.

 You should also know that inkjet printers will almost always produce colour photos of a higher quality.
 When colour photos are printed via laser, the images often look flat.
-Laser printers are better suited to text output, chart, business graphics, and similar documents.
+Laser printers are better suited to text output, charts, business graphics, and similar documents.
 You should only invest in a colour laser if that type of colour output is valuable to you.

 A monochrome laser might seem limited, but it can be an excellent option.
 It’s resilient, fast, and is well suited to high-speed printing, making it an excellent choice for the workplace.
 Furthermore, there are reasonably priced monochrome laser printers that are suitable for home use.
 With that said, the photos that colour lasers print are often a solid option for business tasks like newsletters, brochures, and various marketing materials.
-Although high-quality colour lasers can’t compare with high-quality inkjet purposes, the photo and graphic output is still solid.
+Although high-quality colour lasers can’t compare with high-quality inkjet purposes, the photo and graphic output are still solid.
 Investing in a colour laser printer could allow a business to handle its own printing needs.

 How Connectivity Works for Laser Printers